rikiod/SpaceCommsApp/README.md

 I will create a Modern C program to address these issues.
 Modern C is being used because NASA needs to further develop a communication system which makes efficient use of the limited supplies on the Moon and Mars and Modern C doesn't require very rugged hardware to be run.
 Compared to my previous Project 1 repository, there are a few main resources in whhich Modern C is being used in addition to the fact that it is what we are learning in class currently:

+**Table 1** Shows the differences between Modern C and Bash so that the two lanauges can be evaluated against each other.

 | Modern C        | Bash           |
 | :-----------: |:-------------:|
 | Syntax is more forgiving     | More capable |